codekult/adventures-of-lambda-in-JS/README.md

 List of resources related to Functional Programming in JS.

 ## Get your hands dirty
-Learn dropping some code.
+Learn while dropping some code.
 Practical and interactive exercises.

 - [Functional Programming in Javascript](http://jhusain.github.io/learnrx/).